-The newest method of real estate purchasing, known as the iBuyer business, is quickly expanding into Arizona.
+The newest method of real estate purchasing, known as the iBuying business, is quickly expanding into Arizona.

-iBuyers are companies that make cash offers on properties online, without actually seeing the houses firsthand.
+iBuyers are companies that make cash offers on properties online without actually seeing the houses firsthand.
 Such companies include Zillow, Redfin, Offerpad, and Opendoor.
-Their intent is to offer a quick sale to the seller, and then relist the home for a profit.
+They intend to offer a quick sale to the seller and then relist the home for a profit.

 These iBuyers are aggressively buying up market share in Arizona, in order to capitalize on this mover trend.